moisesgaspar22/samples/README.md

 Inside this repository you will find 3 projects:
 * 🏦 - A CLI php bank application
 * 🐝 - A php browser simple Bee game
+* 🐝 - The same simple Bee game but this time more scalable and using Pimple Dependency Injector
 * 🧪 A phpunit test app scenario to demonstrate some unit and integration test concepts/implementation

 Please note that this is just the tip of the iceberg...❄️